 “Whereas civil rulers, not having their duty to the people duly before them, may attempt to tyrannize, and as military forces, which must be occasionally raised to defend our country, might pervert their power to the injury of their fellow citizens, the people are confirmed by the article in their right to keep and bear their private arms.” – Tench Coxe, Federal Gazette, June 18,1789, A friend of James Madison, writing in support of the Madison’s first draft of the Bill of Rights

 We Americans have a right and duty to resist tyranny, should it arise.
 We keep military weapons in order prevent our government from becoming tyrannical, and to fight back if it does.
 Those who wish to remove military weapons from our hands, on the pretext that “you don’t need them for hunting or home defense”, are woefully ignorant of the basis for the 2nd Amendment.
 Or more likely, they think the 2nd Amendment is stupid and obsolete, and maybe even wish for total gun confiscations but know better than to admit it publicly.
 Either way, they’re no friend to our freedom.

 If someone angrily tells one of my pro-2nd Amendment friends that an AR is a “weapon of war”, I’d ask them to proudly respond, “You’re damn right it is.”
-When law-abiding, sensible citizens buy and shoot ARs and AKs, they’re not presenting a threat to the public or to the government.
+When law-abiding, sensible citizens buy and shoot ARs, they’re not presenting a threat to the public or the government.
 They’re exercising their rights exactly as Noah Webster and Tenche Cox hoped they would.